 A high school senior from Los Angeles developed a mobile app to connect students with their teachers.
 The app allowed teachers to send homework and study reminders to students with lower-than-average GPAs.
 Another student made an app iParkedHere to help drivers find their parked cars.

-Colleges understand that students were in lockdown and couldn’t go out for their classes, internship, etc. but don’t restrict yourself.
-Impress them with your out of the box thinking.
+Colleges understand that students were in lockdown and couldn’t go out for their classes, internships, etc. but don’t restrict yourself.
+Impress them with your out-of-the-box thinking.

 Online Summer Programs

 Quite a few summer programs are now available in online mode.
 Here are the top 7 online summer programs for high school students in 2020: